 LEANNE GIBBS is widely known and respected for her clarity and insights on leadership in early childhood.
-Her masterclass—Growing great leadership—held on day zero of the 2019 ECA National Conference will explore some of the pressing issues, including the future of leadership in early childhood education and care (ECEC) and the complexities educators face when leading in this unique context.
+Her masterclass—Growing great leadership—was held on day zero of the 2019 ECA National Conference.
+It explored some of the pressing issues, including the future of leadership in early childhood education and care (ECEC) and the complexities educators face when leading in this unique context.
 Here, Leanne shares with The Spoke some of her ideas.

 What the future holds for early childhood education and care (ECEC) in Australia is anyone’s guess … or is it?